WikiNodes: Operation

-As of June 2011, the app supports the 36 top Wikipedia languages (by number of articles).
+In June 2011, the app supported the 36 top Wikipedia languages (by number of articles).

 Reception

 The app was highlighted as a "Staff pick" by Apple's U.S. App Store, Week of May 28, 2011; as "New and Noteworthy" by Apple's U.S. App Store, Week of May 5, 2011; and at other times by Apple's app stores for non-US countries.
 It has been favorably covered by several bloggers, including those in the references below.